SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 }
 ~~~

+The purpose of the rule section is to provide a Ricardian Contract [[40]].
+The important features of a Ricardian contract are that it be both human and machine-readable and referenceable by a cryptographic digest.
+A JSON encoded document or block such as the rule section block is a practical example of both a human and machine-readable document.
+The rule section's top-level SAID, `d`, field provides the digest.
+This provision supports the bow-tie model of Ricardian Contracts [[40]].
+Ricardian legal contracts may be hierarchically structured into sections and subsections with named or numbered clauses in each section.
+The labels on the clauses may follow such a hierarchical structure using nested maps or blocks.
+These provisions enable the rule section to satisfy the features of a Ricardian contract.

-The rule section's top-level SAID, `d`, field is the SAID of that block and is the same SAID used as the compacted value of the rule section, `r`, field that appears at the top level of the ACDC.
+To elaborate, the rule section's top-level SAID, `d`, field is the SAID of that block and is the same SAID used as the compacted value of the rule section, `r`, field that appears at the top level of the ACDC.
 Each clause in the rule section gets its own field.
 Each clause also has its own local label.

 The legal, `l`, field in each block provides the associated legal language.

 Note there are no type fields in the rule section.
 The type of a contract and the type of each clause is provided by the schema vis-a-vis the label of that clause.
-This is in accordance with the design principle of ACDCs that may be succinctly expressed as "schema is type".
+This follows the ACDC design principle that may be succinctly expressed as "schema is type".

-The purpose of the rule section is to provide a Ricardian Contract [[40]].
-The important features of a Ricardian contract are that it be both human and machine-readable and referenceable by a cryptographic digest.
-A JSON encoded document is a practical example of both a human and machine-readable document.
-The SAID, `d`, field at the top level of the rule section provides the digest.
-This provision supports the bow-tie model of Ricardian Contracts [[40]].
-Ricardian legal contracts may be hierarchically structured into sections and subsections with named or numbered clauses in each section.
-The labels on the clauses may follow such a hierarchical structure using nested maps or blocks.

-Each clause may also have a SAID, `d`, field.
+Each rule section clause may also have its own clause SAID, `d`, field.
 Clause SAIDs enable reference to individual clauses, not merely the whole contract as given by the rule section's top-level SAID, `d`, field.

-An example rule section with SAIDS  for each clause is provided below:
+An example rule section with clause SAIDs is provided below:

 ~~~json
 "r":